NEWCOMERS SETTLEMENT SERVICES

 | Mondays | 9:30 am – 11:30 am | In person at South House (4460 Beresford St) |

-Start practicing and building confidence in English with our Intermediate Conversation Circle!
+Start practicing and building confidence in English with our Conversation Circle!

 Engage in diverse topics about life in Canada, all in a friendly and welcoming environment.
 Connect with fellow newcomers and make new friends as you improve your language skills.